 ● Good for weight management: Regular practice can help reduce belly fat and improve metabolism.

-Vajrasana is not dangerous to the majority, but some precautions should be taken:
+Vajrasana is safe for the majority, but some precautions should still be taken:

 Just as Vajrasana grounds in physical and mental resilience, possessing comprehensive health insurance shields from unforeseen medical costs that can disrupt normal life.
 By blending a vibrant, healthy lifestyle with the security of insurance, individuals can cultivate a sense of tranquillity and financial stability for both themselves and their loved ones.